DeemaEssam/Light_and_motion/README.md

 1. Read the light sensor value.
 2. Read the PIR sensor value to detect movement.
 3. Determine the LED state based on the light sensor value and PIR sensor data.
-4. Control the relay to turn the LED on or off accordingly.
-5. Save the sensor readings and LED state to the database.
+4. Save the sensor readings and LED state to the database.

 ## Database Schema